rsp/t.ts/README.md

 The `t.ts` idea is just using plain TypeScript that is already there with nothing new.

-In that sense it is more like JSON than like YAML, i.e. it is doscovered rather than invented.
+In that sense it is more like JSON than like YAML, i.e. it is discovered rather than invented.

 Tests
 -----